proddata/crate/docs/general/ddl/alter-table.rst

 First, a (primary or replica) copy of every shard of the table must be present on the **same** node.
 The user can choose the most suitable node for this operation and then restrict table :ref:`shard allocation
-<glossary-shard-allocation>` on that node using the :ref:`shard allocation
+<gloss-shard-allocation>` on that node using the :ref:`shard allocation
 filtering <ddl_shard_allocation>`.

 The second condition for decreasing a table's number of shards is to block write